-• suppliers of private-label products, manufactured in accordance with specifications defined by the Group's purchasing organisations.
-While these suppliers may be based in our host countries, the product is often made in another country, including some that have been deemed at risk by the Group.
-They are a priority focus of the duty of care plan's initiatives mitigation (see below) and are subject to the Group's Supplier Compliance Programme (SCOP);
+including some that have been deemed at risk by the Group.
+They are a priority focus of the duty of care plan's mitigation initiatives (see below) and are subject to the Group's Supplier Compliance Programme (SCOP);

-• a very large number of suppliers, most of whom are SME/VSEs, cooperatives and farmers who supply the Group's stores especially with fruit, vegetables, meat and other fresh products.
+a very large number of suppliers, most of whom are SME/VSEs, cooperatives and farmers who supply the Group's stores locally, especially with fruit, vegetables, meat and other fresh products.
 In Colombia, for example, Grupo Éxito sources more than 80% of its fruit and vegetables locally;

+• suppliers of goods and services

+for general and

+administrative purposes,

-• suppliers of goods and services for general and administrative purposes and other purchases not for resale, including service providers (security, cleaning, etc.) that may involve specific risks, such as discrimination in hiring.
+and other purchases not for resale, including service providers (security, cleaning, etc.) that may involve specific risks, such as discrimination in hiring.
 Most of these goods and services are purchased locally.